-If you’ve been following me for a while, you probably know there are four basic body types - adrenal, ovary, liver and thyroid - and that getting healthy and losing weight depends upon eating for your body type rather than a cookie cutter plan.
+If you’ve been following me for a while, you probably know there are four basic body types - adrenal, ovary, liver, and thyroid - and that getting healthy and losing weight depends upon eating for your body type rather than on a cookie cutter plan.

 But how do you know what you should be eating for your body type, and whether or not you’re eating for the right one?

-Well, one easy way to find out which body type you are is to take the free quiz I’ve developed, which you can do right here.
+Well, one easy way to find out which body type you have is to take the free quiz I’ve developed.
+You can do it right here.
 There’s also a more comprehensive quiz, which you can find in my book,

 The 7 Principles of Fat Burning.
 The results are usually pretty straightforward, and you’ll learn more toward one body type than the others.

-Once you’ve figured out which body type you are, you can pretty much skip straight to that eating plan, customizing it to fit your preferences.
+Once you’ve figured out which body type you have, you can pretty much skip straight to that eating plan, customizing it to fit your preferences.

 Why should I start with the adrenal plan?